Cakoehl/PyAFIL_lesion_tracking/README.md

 These outputs were exported to Excel for longitudinal statistical analysis under /derivatives/lesion_stats.

 ## USAGE
-You can start PyAFIL via console.
 First check the config file and the bids route.
 Also bids dataset_description must be available.
 -c ... config_file

 -s ... bids subject_id

 -f ... force re-run AFIL

+1) open the Terminal
-you should run the code from the code directory python3 run_afil.py -c /code/afil/AFIL_config_bids.json -s DEV027 -f --> re-run a specific subject
+2) You should run the code from the code directory. cd code

+3) python3 run_afil.py -c /code/afil/AFIL_config_bids.json -s DEV027 -f --> re-run a specific subject

+   or

    python3 run_afil.py -c /code/afil/AFIL_config_bids.json --> will run all subjects found by bids